gem/oq-engine/doc/manual/oq-manual.rst

        </logicTree>
    </nrml>

-Starting from OpenQuake engine24, it is also possible to split a source model into several files and read them as if they were a single file.
+Starting from OpenQuake engine v2.4, it is also possible to split a source model into several files and read them as if they were a single file.
 The file names for the different files comprising a source model should be provided in the source model logic tree file.
 For instance, a source